course-files/ServingMLModels/publicly_serving_the_model_for_validation_by_domain_experts.md

 - View the prediction result
 - Share the Space URL with domain experts for validation and feedback.
 Example: [https://huggingface.co/spaces/course-files/customer-churn-demo](https://huggingface.co/spaces/course-files/customer-churn-demo)

-## Streamlit Sharing using a Streamlit App
+## Streamlit Community Cloud (Streamlit Sharing) using a Streamlit App
 Overall workflow:
 1. Create a Streamlit app
 2. Deploy the Streamlit app to Streamlit Sharing